exitus1/Video-Scripts/website.md

 ##  Development That Never Stops

-Decred's treasury is completely self-funded and comes from 10% of the block reward.
+Decred's treasury is self-funded and comes from 10% of the block reward.
 This funding model ensures that development, marketing, and other project-related activities have a consistent funding source, independent of external capital or sponsors.

 ## Proposals